cthaker/artificial-mind-proactive-agent/README.md

   * Improved agent utilization by focusing on high-value interactions.

 ### Metrics
+With Vertex AI Agent Engine, agents can be seamlessly scaled in a managed environment optimized for production readiness.
 Monitoring the performance and behavior of AI agents is crucial for continuous improvement and auditing.
 Here are some key metrics and monitoring capabilities available for Vertex AI Agent Engine:
 * **Built-in Metrics via Cloud Monitoring** - Vertex AI Agent Engine automatically collects and visualizes a set of built-in metrics, which help understand the overall health and performance of the agents.
 These can be viewed using the Metrics Explorer:
   * Request count: the total number of requests served by an agent
   * Error rates: the percentage of requests that resulted in errors